devshop/typescript-interface-to-builder-class/README.md

 - Any required imports will have to be added manually after the builder is generated.
 - If your property has an [Advanced Type](https://www.typescriptlang.org/docs/handbook/advanced-types.html) e.g. `foo: keyof IFoo` the inital value will be `undefined` which will not compile unless the property is optional.
 These values will need to entered manually.

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.1.0

-Beta release.